Drawing II- Studio

 - Encourage the expression of individual style

-This is a lab course in which students practice and reinforce skills and knowledge learned in ART 231.
-Students are required to do little or no work outside of class.
+This is a lec/lab course in which students practice and reinforce skills and knowledge learned in ART 230.
+Students are required to do three hours of work outside of class.